obestwalter/mau-mau/README.md

     cd </path/to/your/clone>
     $ tox

-### Autobuild and serve the documentation lcally
+### Autobuild and serve the documentation locally

     $ cd </path/to/your/clone>
-    $ tox -e docs  # Control+C to stop autobuild process
+    $ tox -e docs-auto  # Control+C to stop autobuild process

 Can be accessed in your browser at ([http://localhost:8000](http://localhost:8000)).

 ## Licenses and Acknowledgements